 The Company's foreign subsidiaries typically use the local currency of the countries in which they are located as their functional currency.
 Their assets and liabilities are translated into United States dollars at the exchange rates in effect at the balance sheet date.
 Revenues and expenses are translated at the average exchange rates during the period.
 Translation gains and losses are reflected in the consolidated financial statements as a component of accumulated other comprehensive income (loss).
 Transaction gains and losses, including those related to intercompany accounts, that are not considered to be of a long-term investment nature are included in the determination of net income.
+Transaction gains and losses, including those related to intercompany accounts, that are considered to be of a long-term investment nature are reflected in the consolidated financial statements as a component statements as a component of a component of a long-term investment nature are reflected in the consolidated financial statements as a component statement of net income.
 Transaction gains and losses, including those related to intercompany accounts, that are considered to be of a long-term investment nature are reflected in the consolidated financial statements as a component of accumulated other comprehensive income (loss).